RenaissanceMan06/Loan_Defaulter/index.md

 ![image](corr_loan.png)

-### Supervised Learning Model
+### Classification Model

-Since the target attribute was severly imbalanced, I had to upsample the minority class to balance the target attribute.
+Since the target attribute was severely imbalanced, I had to upsample the minority class to balance the target attribute.
 I used a logistic, Gaussian, and Dummy model to test which model performs best.
 All three models were as good as flipping a coin when predicting whom defaults based on the attributes listed above.

 ![image](logistic.png)